 Never take a dog bite lightly, particularly if it breaks the skin.
 Always seek medical care immediately at a hospital emergency room, urgent care center, or family doctor’s office.
 Dog bites carry numerous potential health risks, including the threat of rabies, a disease that is nearly always fatal in humans if it goes untreated for too long.
 Laws require all dogs in Las Vegas to be vaccinated against rabies, but you can’t always trust dog owners to follow the law, and no vaccine is 100 percent effective.

-Going to the doctor ensures that you will receive full evaluation for rabies exposure, and prompt treatment for all injuries the dog bite caused.
+Going to the doctor ensures that you will receive a full evaluation for rabies exposure and prompt treatment for all injuries the dog bite caused.
 It also protects your legal rights by ensuring medical documentation of what happened, which can serve as powerful evidence when claiming compensation for your losses.

 Report the Bite to Las Vegas Animal Protection Services